|

 Senecio citriformis Rowley 1956

 A slow-growing Senecio distributed from Namaqualand to Namibia.
-The trailing and branching stems about one sixteenth of an inch in diameter bear single small, lemon-shaped glaucous-blue leaves about a quarter of an inch in diameter on short pedicels.
+The trailing and branching stems about one sixteenth of an inch in diameter bear single small, lemon-shaped glaucous-blue succulent leaves about a quarter of an inch in diameter on short pedicels.
 Stems produce adventitious aerial roots that grow down where they make contact with soil.
 The leaves of some varieties produce a waxy farinose coating that will rub off so these should be watered from below.
 Flowers are white tufts with yellow stamens.

 |